CI Integration

 Bare metal

-Section titled “Bare metal”Bare metal runners provide the best measurement quality:
+Section titled “Bare metal”Bare metal runners give you better measurement quality:

 - Lower noise